cocreature/toy-linker/README.md

-# Associator
+# toy-linker

-A toy project to play around with linkers.
+A toy linker for x86_64 ELF.